Leon Mackey: Chicago Eagles

 In April 2016, Mackey signed with the Chicago Eagles.

 Baltimore Brigade

 Mackey was assigned to the Baltimore Brigade on January 19, 2017.
 He was placed on recallable reassignment on March 31, 2017.
 On July 8, the Rattlers defeated the Sioux Falls Storm in the United Bowl by a score of 50–41.

 Jacksonville Sharks

 On October 5, 2017, Mackey signed with the Jacksonville Sharks.

+Mixed martial arts career

+Mackey would make his MMA debut against Brant Campbell at LFA 188 on July 12, 2024.
+He would lose the fight via technical knockout in the second round.